Compensation System for Directors, Audit & Supervisory Board Members, and Executive Officers

 Board Members)

-• * 1 The above numbers of Directors/Audit & Supervisory Board Members include one Inside Director, two Outside Directors,and one Outside Audit & Supervisory Board Member who resigned at the conclusion of this 118th Annual General Meeting of Shareholders held on March 22, 2024.
+• * 1 The above numbers of Directors/Audit & Supervisory Board Members include one Inside Director, one Inside Audit & Supervisory Board Member, and one Outside Audit & Supervisory Board Member who resigned at the conclusion of this 119th Annual General Meeting of Shareholders held on March 21, 2025.

-• * 2 The variable portion of the long-term incentive compensation (performance-based stock compensation) will be finalized on the final year of the applicable period of four fiscal years from 2024 to 2027 of the Mid-term Plan “K27.”
+• * 2 Of the long-term incentive compensation (performance-based stock compensation), for foreign directors for whom it is not appropriate to grant shares due to the laws and regulations of their country of residence, an amount equivalent to long-term incentive compensation (performance-based stock compensation) is scheduled to be paid in cash.
+The variable portion of the long-term incentive compensation (performance-based stock compensation) will be finalized on the final year of the applicable period of four fiscal years from 2024 to 2027 of the Mid-term Plan “K27.”
 As such, the variable portion equals the amount of provision for long-term incentive compensation recognized in the current fiscal year.
+For the variable portion paid to directors who retired during the fiscal year, the difference between the reversal of provisions from prior fiscal years based on the level of achievement in the annual review and the provision amount recorded for the current fiscal year is presented.

 • * 3 The maximum amounts of remuneration, etc. are as follows: